kahlan/kahlan/docs/README.md

 });
 ```

-As well as `'uses'` to test your traits directly:
+A last example using `'uses'` to test your traits directly:

 ```php
 it("stubs an instance using a trait", function() {